Buena Mulata Pepper

 Seed keeping notes

 Peppers are generally self-pollinating, though we isolate different varieties of the same species by at least 50 feet, in hopes that flying insects will not cross pollinate them unexpectedly.
 There are several important species of peppers, so check your scientific names!
-Pepper seeds are ripe when the fruits have turned their final fiery color - in this case, sunset-orange.
+Pepper seeds are ripe when the fruits have turned their final fiery color - in this case, fully red.
 Cut the fruit, scrape out seeds, and lay them out to dry on a labeled screen or paper product in a ventilated place away from direct sunlight for a week or two.
 Drying the peppers before seed extraction can slightly lower your germination rates, but works fine for home seed saving as long as the peppers do not rot.